TB testing during a breakdown

 Levels of interferon gamma can be measured, and like the skin test, blood samples from TB-infected animals will release greater amounts in response to bovine tuberculin compared to avian tuberculin.

 The sooner the gamma test is deployed, the greater its potential benefits such as reducing the length of time that the herd is under TB restrictions.
-Where practical, the gamma test is completed before the first short interval test in new TB breakdowns.
+Where practical, the gamma test is completed before the first short interval test in new TB breakdowns in England.
 APHA will discuss the timing of gamma testing with the herd owner before arranging the test.
 If the gamma test is carried out at the same time as the skin test, the blood sample is taken before the injections of tuberculins on day 1 of the test (TT1) or after the reading of the skin test on day 2 of the test (TT2).

 There are four possible outcomes of the gamma test.
 Blood testing may affect the timing of the next short interval test, which will be confirmed by APHA.